-ENVS 320 CONSERVATION BIOLOGY (2) Prerequisites: BIOL 111/111L-112/112L or ENVS 101/101L-102/102L.
+ENVS 321 CONSERVATION ECOLOGY (4) Prerequisites: BIOL 111/11L-112/112L or ENVS 101/101L-102/102L.
 Three hours lecture and three hours laboratory.
-One-half semester modular course paired with another related half-semester modular course.
-This multi-disciplinary course addresses biological diversity at the genetic, population, and species levels.
-In particular, human impacts on diversity are studied and practical approaches to understanding and preventing extinction are explored.
+This course addresses biological diversity at the genetic, population, and species levels.
+In particular, human impacts on diversity are investigated, and practical approaches to understanding and preventing extinction are explored.
+In addition, the mechanisms underlying large-scale ecological processes and their changes across space and time are examined, with the relationships among landscape structure, resource distributions, and populations also studied.

-ENVS 324 SUSTAINABLE FOREST MANAGEMENT (4) Prerequisites: satisfactory completion of the following: BIOL 111/111L, or ENVS 101/101L and 102/102.
+ENVS 324 SUSTAINABLE FOREST MANAGEMENT (4) Prerequisites: satisfactory completion of the following: BIOL 111/11L, or ENVS 101/101L and 102/102.
 This course teaches the principles and techniques of forest management from both economic and environmental standpoints.
 Students will be trained in silviculture, dendrology, and timber cruising and harvesting during lectures, labs, and field trips.
 Topics related to timber harvesting such as watershed management, wildlife conservation, rangeland management, global climate change, and outdoor recreation will also be explored.
 The importance of managing forests so that they do not become depleted will be the overriding theme of the course.